raspberrypilearning/party-game/en/step_3.md

 **Debug:** You might find some bugs in your project that you need to fix.

-Here are some common bugs.

-TODO: Team to add bugs as they follow the project through.

---- collapse ---

----
-title: Each debug in a collapse or ingredient
----

-Each debug in a collapse or ingredient

---- /collapse ---

-You might find a bug not listed here.
-Can you figure out how to fix it?

 We love hearing about your bugs and how you fixed them.
-Use the feedback button at the bottom of this page if you found a different bug in your project.

 --- /task ---